 Eric Beckwitt and Zhenya Beck wanted to do something about the growing air pollution problems and decided one way to help remedy the situation was to address the logistics arena.
 They founded a revolutionary technology startup called Freightera.
 The platform allows companies to find the best rates for shipping their products across North America.
 But not only are the rates low, but Freightera also offers businesses the chance to choose low emission shipping options that lessen the impact of pollution on the Earth.

 Freightera has been making waves since it debuted, and the co-founders have achieved recognition for their fantastic startup.
 Beck recently sat down with Totalprestige Magazine and took some time to explain what makes Freightera such a cutting-edge company.
 Beck also spoke about her career and how she went from a journalist to co-founding an environmentally friendly logistics business.

 Zhenya, tell us about Freightera and what makes it different than other logistics companies?

 ZHENYA BECK: I would like to first thank you for the opportunity to share our story with your readers.
 Freightera is a purpose-driven company.
 We are here to make a substantial and lasting difference in the freight industry, not just for profit.
-If you ever tried to ship freight, you know how expensive, slow and technologically backwards the whole process is.
+If you ever tried to ship freight, you know how expensive, slow and technologically backward the whole process is.
 What you may have not thought about is how wasteful and polluting it is.
-Thirty-percent of trucks you see on the road at any given time are empty.
+Thirty percent of trucks you see on the road at any given time are empty.
 We exist to change that and to make freight shipping easy, accessible and green.
 Our CEO, Eric Beckwitt, believes that businesses today should all have missions beyond profit.
 People and the planet can’t wait any longer.
-We are also entirely funded by angel investors and high net worth individuals supporting our mission.
+We are also entirely funded by angel investors and high-net-worth individuals supporting our mission.

 You have compared Freightera to Expedia previously, but for shipping freight.
 Can you explain just why you used this comparison?